How Do You Know When It’s Time To Euthanize Your Dog? My Experience… Personally And While Working For A Vet

 “When you start having more bad days than good days, you’ll know it’s time.”

-When pets have good days and bad days, it can be difficult to see how their condition is progressing over time.
-Actually tracking the days when your pet is feeling good as well as the days when he or she is not feeling well can be helpful.
-A check mark for good days and an X for bad days on your calendar can help you determine when a loved one is having more bad days than good … Dr. Alice Villalobos is a well-known veterinary oncologist.
+Dr. Alice Villalobos is a well-known veterinary oncologist.
 Her “HHHHHMM” Quality of Life Scale is another useful tool.
-The 5 H’s and 2 M’s are: Hurt, Hunger, Hydration, Happiness, Hygiene (the ability to keep the pet clean from bodily waste), Mobility, and More (as in, more good days than bad).
+The 5 H’s and 2 M’s are: Hurt (ability to breathe easily without distress or pain), Hunger (ability to eat on their own), Hydration (ability to drink on their own), Happiness (ability to engage with others, with toys, etc), Hygiene (ability to be kept clean from bodily waste), Mobility (ability to get up and lie down), and More (as in, more good days than bad).
 Dr. Villalobos recommends grading each category on a scale of 1 to 10 — with 1 being poorest quality of life and 10 being best.
-If the majority of categories are ranked as 5 or above, continuing with supportive care is acceptable. ~Dr. Any Rourk, DVM
+If the majority of categories are ranked as 5 or above, continuing with supportive care is acceptable.

 For my dog Tenor who just recently passed, the words of another veterinarian friend of ours summed it up best: